 It also extremely sloped so you’d need to scout out a suitable site.
 You might be able to get some views from your campsite here but with the sloping, I reckon it’s a bit trickier finding a good spot, especially if it’s busy.

-Neither campground offers vehicle-based camping (in the same site), which would be a bit of a pain for us with the camping fridge etc. in the car.
+Like Westcott, Burtons Well camping area doesn’t offer vehicle-based camping (in the same site) either, which I always find to be a bit of a pain with the camping fridge etc. in the car.

 There is a cold shower cubicle at Burtons Well, and you can use with a own hot shower system if you have one (apparently you can also heat water in the boiler provided but it’s always been out of action when we’ve been there).
-Both camping areas have composting/hybrid toilets.
+There are composting/hybrid toilets.

 MORE INFORMATION

-For more information on campground options, facilities and how to book online, check out Queensland Parks & Wildlife Service.
+For more information on camping options, facilities and how to book online, check out Queensland Parks & Wildlife Service.

 MORE POSTS ON CAMPING IN SOUTHEAST QUEENSLAND